Citta123/PLN_Billing_Scraper/README.md

-# ⚡ PLN Tagihan Scraper: Async Python Tool for Electric Bill Extraction and Excel Export
+# ⚡ PLN Billing Scraper: Async Python Tool for Electric Bill Extraction and Excel Export

 A modular, interactive, and high-performance Python tool designed to scrape PLN (state electricity company) billing data for customer IDs, and output consolidated Excel files.
 Built with `asyncio` and `aiohttp` to efficiently handle concurrent scraping tasks while providing clear logging and cleanup mechanisms.